-In general, counseling is limited to 15 sessions per academic year.
+In general, students attend 3-5 sessions.
+Students are limited to 10 individual sessions per presenting issue.
 Counseling Services reserves the right to refer clients for counseling elsewhere as may be clinically indicated.

 Can I get medication if I need it?

 Counseling Services has a part-time psychiatrist on staff to assist with the medication needs of our clients.
 Your counselor will decide whether or not to refer you to the psychiatrist.
 Our psychiatrist is available only to ongoing clients of Counseling Services; students who want medication but not counseling will be referred to other providers.
+In addition, we anticipate implementing a fee for psychiatric appointments beginnin in October 2016.
 Please see the FAQ regarding Medications section below.

 What about confidentiality?

 Counseling services are confidential.
 We will not give any information to anyone without your written consent.
 This includes your parents and other offices or departments in the university.
 Our records are defined as confidential medical records by both state and federal law.
 We keep records for seven years, and then they are shredded.
 There are a few exceptions to the rules of confidentiality.
 These include cases of child or elder abuse or neglect, court orders to release information, or situations where we believe the client is a serious and immediate danger to self or others.
 Please feel free to discuss your questions about privacy and confidentiality with your counselor.
 Please read our policies information for more details.

 Counseling Services uses a short-term model for counseling.
 Counselors provide group counseling, individual counseling, and referrals to community providers.

 What if I have an drug or alcohol problem?

 Personal problems related to substance use are frequently addressed in counseling.
 Counseling Services does not provide substance abuse treatment, but we will assist in referring to a community provider.
 For more information, please see the Alcohol and Drug Policy.